smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dl>
 <dt><tt>SlackCommand</tt></dt>
 <dd>
 The <tt>SlackCommand</tt> attribute specifies the resource path that is mapped to the Lambda function.
 The notation is <nobr><code>/resource/subresource</code></nobr>.
-Similarly to the API Gateway source, the API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the deployment when a Slack Command source is used.
+Similarly to the API Gateway source, the API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the module when a Slack Command source is used.

 <i>Required</i>: Yes